Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 1. Sock Snowmen

 These little peanut snowmen are just one of the simple and easy tutorials that you'll find at Evermine Occasions.
 You'll also find citrus wheel ornaments and stick/button ornaments.
-I imagine the little snowmen have a magnet or pin glued to the back.
+Imagine adding a magnet or pin, glued to the back, to the little snowmen.
 Very cute!

 These cute little angels are so easy to make that you'll be able to decorate a whole tree with a variety of colors gowns.
 Find the directions at CraftyStaci.